PHIL 101. Introduction to Philosophy. 3 Credits.

-PHIL 300.
-Ancient Philosophy.
+PHIL 282.
+Asian Philosophy.
 3 Credits.

 PHIL 301.
-Medieval Philosophy.
+History of Philosophy II (Medieval/19th Century).
 3 Credits.

-PHIL 302.
-Renaissance and Enlightenment.
+PHIL 311.
+Atheism and Secularism.
 3 Credits.

 PHIL 312.
 American Philosophy.
 3 Credits.

-PHIL 321.
-Analytic Philosophy.
+PHIL 320.
+Hinduism.
 3 Credits.

 PHIL 331.
-Continental Philosophy.
+Contemporary European Philosophy.
 3 Credits.

 PHIL 342.
-Ethical Theory.
+Advanced Ethics.
 3 Credits.

 PHIL 355.
 Social and Political Philosophy.
 3 Credits.